aewhitfield90/final-CS100-2022/README.md

  Your choices will determine if the Hero defeats their enemy and stays alive Defeating the boss will complete the game
  Losing all Health Points will lose the game

+ How Text RPG was tested:
+ - Unit testing
+ - Valgrind